The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

 Food, Land & People (FLP) provides updated educational materials for use in either formal or non-formal educational settings.
 View this list of 55 resources to see if they may be of help to you as a Community College Educator.

 Educators can download presentations from community colleges on sustainable food systems to utilize in their classrooms.
 These presentations are from the Community College Alliance for Sustainability.

 The Innovation Center for U.S. Dairy provides a forum for the dairy industry to work pre-competitively to address barriers to and opportunities for innovation and sales growth.
 The Innovation Center aligns the collective resources of the industry to offer consumers nutritious dairy products and ingredients, and promote the health of people, communities, the planet and the industry.
-This is their sustainability page.
+To get to their sustainability page, click the word “Sustainability” in the menu at the top of the page.